Capture of Savannah: Aftermath

 Campbell gained control of the city at the cost to his forces of seven killed and seventeen wounded; including the four men killed and five wounded during preliminary skirmishing.
 Campbell took 453 prisoners, and there were at least 83 dead and 11 wounded from Howe's forces.
 The number of men who drowned during the retreat has been estimated at about 30.
 When Howe's retreat ended at Purrysburg, South Carolina he had 342 men left, less than half his original army.
 Howe would receive much of the blame for the disaster, with William Moultrie arguing that he should have either disputed the landing site in force or retreated without battle to keep his army intact.
 He was exonerated in a court martial that inquired into the event, but the tribunal pointed out that Howe should have made a stand at the bluffs or more directly opposed the landing.

-Prévost arrived from East Florida in mid-January and soon sent Campbell with 1,000 men to take Augusta.
+Prevost arrived from East Florida in mid-January and soon sent Campbell with 1,000 men to take Augusta.
 Campbell occupied the frontier town against minimal opposition, but by then General Lincoln had begun to rally support in South Carolina to oppose the British.
 Campbell abandoned Augusta on February 14, the same day a Loyalist force en route to meet him was defeated in the Battle of Kettle Creek.
 Although American forces were defeated by the British at the Battle of Brier Creek on March 3, the Georgia backcountry remained in their hands.

 Campbell wrote that he would be "the first British officer to [rend] a star and stripe from the flag of Congress."
 Savannah was used as a base to conduct coastal raids which targeted areas from Charleston, South Carolina to the Florida coast.
 In the fall of 1779, a combined French and American siege to recapture Savannah failed and suffered significant casualties.
 Control of Georgia was formally returned to its royal governor, James Wright, in July 1779, but the backcountry would not come under British control until after the 1780 Siege of Charleston.
 American forces recaptured Augusta in 1781, but Savannah remained in British hands until 11 July 1782.